 We think you need to know about these things.

-My view was, and I'm well aware of this, the department attorneys have the highest duty of candor to the FISA core court that exists in law.
+My view was, and we have a, and I'm well aware of this, the Department Attorneys have the highest duty of candor to the FISA court that exists in law.

-All right that testimony you heard was at the Brick Brookings Institute, this guy Benjamin Witz who's well connected and I think a big supporter of the deep state from what I've read of the stuff he puts on Twitter.
+All right, that testimony you heard was at the Brookings Institute, this guy, Benjamin Witts, who's well connected, and I think a big supporter of the deep state from what I've read of the stuff he puts on Twitter.

-Anyway, trying to explain uh with uh why it is that he didn't highlight enough as it relates to the Pfizer court, the U.S. entities involved with the steel dossier such as Fusion GPS and Perkins Coey and Hillary Clinton.
+Anyway, trying to explain why it is that he didn't highlight enough as it relates to the FISA court, the U.S. entities involved with the steel dossier, such as Fusion GPS and Perkins Cooey and Hillary Clinton.

-You have all these sources confirming that the State Department email was in fact uh special agent Stephen Laycock is his name then the FBI's section chief uh I think for Eurasia and counterintelligence and now one of the Bureau's top executives as the assistant director for intelligence under the FBI director Ray.
+You have all these sources confirming that the State Department email was, in fact, Special Agent Stephen Laycock is his name, then the FBI's section chief, I think, for Eurasia and counterintelligence, and now one of the Bureau's top executives as the assistant director for intelligence under the FBI Director Ray.

 What's going on?

-Yeah, it's an important new name that's emerged in the last 24 hours.
+Yeah, man, it's an important new name that's emerged in the last 24 hours.

-October 11th it's less than a month before the election and it's 10 days before the FBI uh goes and gets the first FISA warrant to spy on the Trump campaign.
+It's less than a month before the election, and it's 10 days before the FBI goes and gets the first FISA warrant to spy on the Trump campaign.

-So ten days before the FISA the FBI has a notification that Steele is sitting over at the State Department every senior executive former FBI executive I found I I ran this by in the last day said if you got this notification you don't even know what you tell the State Department.
+Every senior executive, former FBI executive I found, I ran this by in the last day, said, if you got this notification, you don't even know what he told the State Department.

-If you just find out Steele suddenly at the State Department talking about Russia and Trump, what would you do?
+If you just find out Steele's suddenly at the State Department talking about Russia and Trump, what would you do?

 There is no Russian consulate in Miami.